“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 People avoid embarrassment for obvious reasons, but if you avoid doing anything that has the potential to embarrass you, then you won't end up doing anything that feels meaningful.

-Feeling foolish comes with the territory when you are on the path to achieve something important or significant.
+Feeling foolish comes with the territory when you are on the path to achieving something important or significant.
 The more intimidated you are by a major life decision, the more you probably need to be doing it.

 5. Observe what people ask of you when they come to you for help.